-PHY 152 - College Physics II 3-2-0-0-4 Prerequisites: PHY 151; Corequisites: None include electrostatic forces, electric fields, electric potentials, direct-current circuits, magneto static forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
+PHY 152 - College Physics II 3-2-0-0-4 Prerequisites: PHY 151, minimum Grade of "C"; Corequisites: None

+This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
+Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magneto static forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement for the AA & AS degrees.
 This is a Universal General Education Transfer Component (UGETC) course in Natural Sciences for the AS degree ONLY.